xpack-dev-tools/bash-xpack/README.md

 # bash-xpack

-A binary distribution GNU Bash
+A binary distribution GNU Bash.

+This project does not use the `master` branch, please switch to the `xpack` branch to get the project files.